How Much Does Corporate Housing Cost in 2026?

 Corporate hotel pricing can provide considerable discounts from the hotels’ base prices.
 However, those discounts are being applied to higher base prices in the first place!
 Corporate housing will save you money when compared to corporate hotel rates.
 For the extended stays catered to by corporate hotels, benefits like singular free nights and luxury services do not make up for the savings you’ll gain by choosing corporate housing.

 Corporate housing has all-inclusive pricing for the same amenities that corporate hotels may charge extra for–and you’re paying less for a larger space.
 There are also no cleaning fees.
 Often, corporate housing might have discounted rates for staying for longer monthly periods.
 Take popular corporate hotel programs such as Hyatt Leverage and Marriott Bonvoy.
-The hotels’ standard rates within the United States, as covered previously, might average around $188 USD per day.
-Their corporate deals might reduce prices to around $189.19 for Marriott, and $128.35 or $208.25 for Hyatt.
-These calculations don’t include free nights from spending point rewards.
+The hotels’ standard rates within the United States, as covered previously, might average around $181.62 USD per day.
+These calculations don’t include free nights from spending point rewards or corporate deals.
 With corporate hotels you can also find reduced rates for the same hotels through AAA discounts.
 The discounts range from 5% off for Marriott and Hilton, to 10% off for Hyatt.

 Otherwise, senior discounts can get you even higher savings, depending on the hotel chain.
 Corporate housing rates will still be able to help you save more, though.
-The average daily rate of corporate hotels in 2017 was $161, but this was an average of one, two, and three bedroom furnishings.
-When you are traveling solo, it is hard to beat the average daily rate of corporate housing in 2023 i.e. $97 per day.
-Choosing between one-bedroom corporate housing and a hotel with corporate rates will save you, on average, $92 per night.
-Paying $97 instead of $189.19 per day would save you around $8,574 over three months in 2023.
-Even accounting for inflation, it’s definitely not a negligible amount saved!
+The average daily rate of corporate hotels in 2026 is $181.62.
+When you are traveling solo, it is hard to beat the average daily rate of corporate housing in 2026 i.e. $110 per day.
+Choosing a one-bedroom corporate housing apartment over a hotel room with corporate rates will save you, on average, $71.62 per night or around $6,445.80 over three months in 2026.

 Corporate Housing vs Extended Stay Hotel